shashikg/WhisperS2T/README.md

 - [**HuggingFace Team**](https://huggingface.co/docs/transformers/model_doc/whisper): Thanks to the HuggingFace Team for their integration of FlashAttention2 and the Whisper model in the transformers library.
 - [**CTranslate2 Team**](https://github.com/OpenNMT/CTranslate2/): Thanks to the CTranslate2 Team for providing a faster inference engine for Transformers architecture.
 - [**NVIDIA NeMo Team**](https://github.com/NVIDIA/NeMo): Thanks to the NVIDIA NeMo Team for their contribution of the open-source VAD model used in this pipeline.
+- [**NVIDIA TensorRT-LLM Team**](https://github.com/NVIDIA/TensorRT-LLM/): Thanks to the NVIDIA TensorRT-LLM Team for their awesome LLM inference optimizations.

 ## License